REDUCE THE NEGATIVE IMPACT YOUR STOVE OR OPEN FIRE CAN HAVE ON YOUR HEALTH

 NO CHIMNEY ? - NO PROBLEM

 Installing a chimney these days is not as difficult as you might think.
-We can put you in touch with a specialist company who can survey your home, provided a quotation and undertake the most suitable installation.
-With a chimney available, the choice of appliances is vast.
-For free advice and information contact The Solid Fuel Association on 01773 835400.
+There are specialist installers who can survey your home, provided a quotation and undertake the most suitable installation.
+With a chimney available, the choice of solid fuel appliances is vast.
+Contact us for free advice and information.

 SAVE MONEY BY BUYING FUEL IN OPEN SACKS

-If you buy your fuel in prepacks from a cash & carry outlet, consider saving money by buying in open sacks from your local merchant and the fuel will be delivered directly to your bunker or if you haven’t got a bunker they can deliver in prepack bags also.
+If you buy your fuel in prepacks from cash & carry outlets, consider saving money by buying in open sacks from your local coal merchant.
+The fuel will be delivered directly to your bunker or if you haven’t got a bunker they can deliver in prepack bags also.

 THINKING OF RENEWING OR UPGRADING YOUR SOLID FUEL HEATING SYSTEM?

-Let our experts guide you every step of the way.
+Let industry experts guide you every step of the way.
 The Solid Fuel Association has a range of leaflets (many of them you can download from this site) that will tell you all you need to know about solid fuel heating.
-More than that – we can give you advice over the telephone on all aspects of solid fuel heating from building a chimney to choice of appliance and fuels.
+More than that – we can give you advice on all aspects of solid fuel heating to the choice of appliance and fuels.
 There are many experts who we can direct you to such as HETAS registered installers and the National Association of Chimney Engineers (NACE) or help you with suppliers for appliances and ancillary products.

-A HETAS Registered engineer could also come and give you a quotation for all your heating requirements.
-In addition, we can help you with the technical aspects of building a fireplace that will work and guidance on Building Regulations.
+A HETAS Registered installer can come and give you a quotation for all your heating requirements.
+In addition, we can help you with many of the technical aspects and guidance on Building Regulations.

-So, if you are thinking of updating or putting in a new solid fuel or wood burning system, send us an e-mail or telephone 01773 835400 between 9.00 am and 5.00pm Monday to Friday.
+So, if you are thinking of updating or putting in a new solid fuel or wood burning system, get in touch.